PCOS & Your Body

 Dark patches (a condition known as acanthosis nigricans) might be a less frequent but possible effect of PCOS on your skin.
 This condition implies the appearance of dark, velvety areas on your skin, typically in such areas as the inner thighs, underarms, nape of the neck, etc.

-What causes dark inner Thighs in PCOS?
+What causes dark inner thighs in PCOS?

 PCOS skin discoloration might be a disturbing symptom to notice.
 Nevertheless, it’s quite natural and can be explained by two core reasons: